branaway/Japid/readme.txt

     1. bug fix: the "stopwatch" directive used System.milliSeconds(), which might be too raw.
 Now use nanoTime();
 2011/4/20: V0.8.2.0: now compatible with 1.2.x only for the route lookup syntax: "@action()"
     1. Compatibility fix: The unbinder in the current trunk of Play requires annotations as the last param.
 Added in the ActionBridge to make compatible.
     2. bug fix: the "open for" loop did not take primitive elements.
-Now the compiler smartly boxes the primitive type.
+Now the compiler smartly boxes the primitive types.
 2011/4/1: V0.8.1.2:
     1. bug fix: now the template always return RenderResultPartial and evaluate the action runners to make sure the super class's action runners get evaluated